 3 I still would put it within the realm of possibility.

 Jade Doskow is also currently working with filmmaker Philip Shane on a documentary about her World’s Fair Project.

-Or if you find yourself in Hudson, NY from now until March 10, 2017 – be sure to see her full exhibit at Walnut Hill Fine Arts.
+Or if you find yourself in Asheville, North Carolina from June 1 until July 28, 2018 – be sure to see her full exhibit at Tracey Morgan Gallery.